kwonus/AVBible/Help/README.md

 Quelle defines a declarative syntax for specifying search criteria using the *find* verb.
 Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.
 The Quelle library and specification are maintained by the same author as AV-Bible.

-Quelle Syntax comprises fifteen (15) verbs.
+Quelle Syntax, for AV-Bible comprises fifteen (15) verbs.
 Each verb corresponds to a basic action:

 - find
 - filter